browserengineering/book/book/forms.md

-For simplicity, the `layout` method hard-codes a specific size for input elements.[^2] One quirk is that `InlineLayout.text` requires `w` to be set on text layout objects even before we call `layout`, so we\'ll set the size in the constructor and the position in `layout`:
+For simplicity, the `layout` method hard-codes a specific size for input elements.[^2] One quirk is that `InlineLayout.text` requires `w` to be set on text layout objects even before we call `layout`, so we'll set the size in the constructor and the position in `layout`:

 [^2]: In real browsers, the `width` and `height` CSS properties can
     change the size of input elements.